 Sub-County Liaison Committees

-These groups are made up of a combination of affected stakeholders, area community leaders representing women, youth and the disabled, Members of the County Assembly, religious leaders, government and county level lead agencies and administrators.
-This forum provides an avenue for a diverse range of stakeholders to engage with Base Titanium on matters that affect the community.
+These groups are made up of a combination of affected stakeholders, area community leaders representing women, youth and the disabled, political leaders, religious leaders, government and county level lead agencies and administrators.
+These forums provide an avenue for a diverse range of stakeholders to engage with Base Titanium on matters that affect their communities.
 Three committees cover the Project footprint:

-- The Mining Project Liaison Committee acts as the primary channel of communication to affected stakeholders in Msambweni and Lunga Lunga Sub-Counties.
+- The Mining Project Liaison Committee acts as the primary channel of communication for affected stakeholders in Msambweni and Lunga Lunga Sub-Counties.

 - The Likoni Liaison Committee providing links to communities near the Likoni ship loading facility.

 - The Kwale Liaison Committee represents communities affected by the transport corridor between Ukunda and Likoni.

 Base has been holding thorough and meaningful engagement with all 14 committees listed above for a period of 5 years from 2013 to 2017, dealing with a variety of issues ranging from grievances to community development.
 A total of 403 meetings were held during this period.
 New committees are formed to cover the next 5-year term in accordance with the SEP.